Basic Recommendations

 a) Early contacts

 The granting of import and export licences often involves a great deal of bureaucratic red tape and long processing times.
-Important: Have all arrangements (dates, modalities of treatment etc.) confirmed in writing (e.g. by fax)!
-Not all countries that prohibit methadone treatment and/or the importation of methadone are wholly unacceptable as countries of destination.
+Important: Have all arrangements (dates, modalities of treatment etc.) confirmed in writing (e.g. by email or fax)!
+Not all countries that prohibit substitution treatments and/or the importation of opioids are wholly unacceptable as countries of destination.
 It is worth while finding out whether doctors there are allowed to prescribe codeine or dihydrocodeine (or other suitable substances), or whether these can be freely bought in pharmacies or whether their importation for personal use is permitted.

 b) Time zones:

 When trying to contact people abroad (officials, clinics, doctors) remember that the world is divided into time zones – there may be time differences of up to plus/minus 13 hours.
-These time zones should also be observed in the case of fax transmission, especially if deadlines have to be kept for applications.
+These time zones should also be observed in the case of fax or online transmissions, especially if deadlines have to be kept for applications.

 c) Medical certificates

 For travels to some countries (e.g. Armenia) we urgently recommend having the certificate translated into the language of the country of destination and having it attested and stamped by the embassy/consulate.
-Official stamps by government agencies are always helpful and sometimes essential/ Medical attestations should always contain exact details on daily doses and/or import quantities for methadone, and always in milligrams.
-It might even be helpful to use the chemical generic name for “methadone” in a certificate…
+Official stamps by government agencies are always helpful and sometimes essential.
+Medical attestations should always contain exact details on daily doses and/or import quantities for the opioids in question, and always in milligrams.

 d) Travel cancellation insurance and health insurance for travel abroad

-As approval procedures for the maintenance of methadone treatment or for the importation of methadone can be a time-consuming business in many countries, it is often necessary to book a flight/holiday before the written approval for the treatment or the import licence for methadone has been obtained.
+As approval procedures for continued treatment/dosing or for the importation of opioids can be a time-consuming business in many countries, it is often necessary to book a flight/holiday before the written approval for continued treatment/dosing or the import licence for an opioid has been obtained.
 It is also possible that an undertaking to afford treatment is later withdrawn.
 We therefore recommend taking out a travel cancellation insurance whenever you book a journey.
 We also urgently recommend taking out a health insurance for travel abroad, especially, if there is no social security agreement with the country of destination.
 Without such private insurance cover the traveller would have to bear the complete cost himself/herself if he/she falls ill.
 One should keep in mind that in many countries basic medical care cannot be ensured for the local population.
 Anyone who plans to travel to these countries should consider whether it is worth while taking the risk of poor medical care under sometimes disastrous (hygienic) conditions.
 This aspect should always be included in any travel preparations.
-European nationals should always ask their health insurance whether an E111 form is accepted in the country of destination.

 e) Prophylactic immunisation